 The tech landscape is constantly changing.
-You've probably heard the terms 'Web3' or 'NFTs' or at the very least 'Cryptocurrency' a lot recently and how these technology innovations are going to change the world, but what are they and are is this really the future of tech?
+You've probably heard the terms 'Web3' or 'NFTs' or at the very least 'Cryptocurrency' a lot recently and how these technological innovations are going to change the world, but what are they and is this really the future of tech?

-As the third generation of the internet, Web 3.0 aims to transfer power and control from the big tech corporations of today back into the hands of the people through several technological innovations in peer-to-peer networking, blockchain technology and data transfer.
+Web3 is an umbrella term for a new generation of the internet that's built on blockchain technology.
+Web3 aims to create a more decentralised, secure and user-centric web experience and transfer power from big tech giants, such as Facebook, Google, and Amazon which currently dominate the traditional web, back into the hands of users through several technological innovations in peer-to-peer networking, blockchain technology and data transfer.

 Web3 is still a concept that has many questions attached to it whether that be in a legal sense with compliance, regulation and copyright or through solving the technology challenges with security, speed and user-complexity that still exist within the current Web3 platforms that are out there.

 In 2021, the total amount of venture capital invested in Web3 projects reached $5.5 billion, indicating that investors see a lot of potential in the technology and believe it could be the next big thing.

 Web3 could be the future of the internet, due to how it addresses certain issues surrounding the current internet, such as centralisation, data privacy and ownership.
 By creating a more decentralised and secure web, Web3 has the potential to transform the way we interact online and do business.

 With the rise of blockchain technologies, there are many advantages to this kind of innovation.
 But with it comes several challenges as well, including personal data management and reputation management.
 Read on to find out more.

 one of the main promises of Web3 is to improve the user experience by enabling more control and ownership over data.
 With Web3, users have complete control over their digital identities and can decide who gets access to their data, making the web more user-centric, with the ability to have personalised experiences.